bonitasoft/bonita-doc/md/deploy-applications.md

 For the user application, you can find it in the [user application repository](https://github.com/bonitasoft/bonita-user-application/).
 And for the admin one, you can find it in the [admin application repository](https://github.com/bonitasoft/bonita-admin-application/).
 There are two ways to get the .bos file.
 You can either get it from the *Releases* on the right or by cloning the repository of your choice and building it using maven.
 Building the repository will create a .bos file in the ```target``` folder.
-You can import this one into the Studio.
+You can import this one into the development environment.
 <br>Using this method is also useful if you want to get an older version of an application or if you need a weekly version that contains a bugfix.

-Now that you got the applications, you can deploy them into your locally running server using the Studio deployment.
+Now that you got the applications, you can deploy them into your locally running server using the development environment deployment.

 ## How to deploy the applications into a bundle or the cloud